Thaw: An Arctic in Transition

 The two images here are from Thaw: An Arctic in Transition.
 I started this project in 2002.
 More images from the project are in Thaw: An Arctic in Transition: Gallery 1, for images from 2014 through the present:

-An Arctic in Flux: Gallery 1 – Images from 2014 to Present
+Thaw: An Arctic in Transition: Gallery 1 – Images from 2014 to Present

 and Thaw: An Arctic in Transition: Gallery 2, for images from 2013 and earlier.: